sumon-dey/JUnitFeatures/README.md

 # JUnit Features

-This is a repository which will contain all the features that the Java Unit Testing Framework JUnit4 provides.
+This is a repository which will contain all the features that the Java Unit Testing Framework JUnit4 and JUnit5 provides.

 ## Getting Started